programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 you are one of the site authors most comfortable with running the site, and therefore don't need someone else to approve your changes before merging them one or more other people will also blog on your site, and that (at least until they're more comfortable with how things work) you'll want them to not be able to push changes to the public site without your checking over and approving their changes

 Even if you're the only person authoring on your site, using branches and pull requests as discussed in this lesson can help you keep different chunks of work that are proceeding at different paces separate (e.g. if you start implementing a new homepage layout, but then want to publish a new blog post while the new homepage layout is all messed up and in-progress, putting these two sets of work in separate branches lets you publish the post with the old layout).
-Also, using branches lets you run checks such as Netlify (also discussed below) to see how your changes look before making them public, without needing to be comfortable with using the command line to run a local version of the site.
+Also, using branches lets you run Netlify (also discussed below) to see how your changes look before making them public, without needing to be comfortable with using the command line to run a local version of the site.
 Admin permissions mean that you won't need to wait for someone else to review your pull request before merging it (i.e. making it appear on the live website), although you can always request and wait for review if you're interested in feedback.
 Don't forget to substitute *https://github.com/your-username/your-repo-name* for *https://github.com/scholarslab/CollabDemo* in these instructions.
 To set up your site for our review process:

 Each person  besides you who will write on the site should [create a user account on GitHub.com](http://github.com/join), if they don't already have one.
 They'll need to share their username with you (or someone else with admin permission).